kbatsuren/CogNet/README.md

 ![alt text](http://ukc.disi.unitn.it/wp-content/uploads/2019/05/Cognate_fish.jpg)

 CogNet is a large-scale database of cognate pairs: it contains 5.9 million cognates in 338 languages, 38 writing systems, and 91285 concepts.
+Its quality is manually evaulated at 94% precision.
 It was automatically constructed from wordnets and dictionaries contained within the UKC resource, as described in our paper.

 UKC resource is at http://ukc.disi.unitn.it, and more details of CogNet is at http://cognet.ukc.disi.unitn.it/